superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 But what could these embeddings mean?
 Well, it depends on how the users interact with your website.
 In the special case of hotels, maybe you know this behavior from yourself or your partner: You want to stay close to some location and check out many hotels that look interesting to you.
 Now, if we assume that most customers behave like this, then the embeddings of similar hotels are similar.
 So, we could build a **recommender for similar hotels** with this!

-In this article, we'll show you how you can create these embeddings with only a few lines of code using techniques from NLP (natural language processing).
+In this article, we'll show you how - with only a few lines of code using techniques from NLP (natural language processing) - you can create embeddings that embody clickstream data, and use these embeddings to set up a simple recommendation system.
 All you need to do is:

-1. to collect the clickstream data, which is usually quite simple
+1. collect the clickstream data (usually very simple)
-2. clean it, if necessary, and
+2. clean it, if necessary
 3. use libraries such as [Gensim](https://radimrehurek.com/gensim/) to train an algorithm (e.g., Word2Vec) and generate our hotel embeddings on our clickstream data.

-Let's see how this works!
-Before we start, we need to install some requisite libraries:
+Before we show you how this works, we need to install some requisite libraries:
 `pip install gensim umap-learn pandas matplotlib`.

+Now that those are in place, let's get started!

-## Gather Your Data
+## Gather and clean your data

 To set up our example, we'll use [this artificial dataset](../assets/use_cases/recommender_from_clickstreams/clickstreams.txt).
 The first few lines out of 10,000 look like this:

 ```text